 Approximately 4 million people travel to Israel each year.
 Some are business travelers.
 Many are Christians who come to walk in Jesus’ footsteps.
-Others come seeking unique recreational opportunities such as wind surfing on the Mediterranean Sea, scuba diving at the Red Sea, or dipping in the healing waters of the Dead Sea, or scuba diving at the Red Sea.
+Others come seeking unique recreational opportunities such as wind surfing on the Mediterranean Sea, dipping in the healing waters of the Dead Sea, or scuba diving at the Red Sea.
 The largest segment of visitors, though, are Jews coming to visit the Jewish homeland.
 If you are planning on heading to Israel, here are ten things you should know.

 It’s always a good idea to be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
 However, proof of vaccinations is not required for travel to Israel.
 Speaking of health, you may want to check and see if your insurance plan provides coverage overseas.
 Medicare and Medicaid do not.
 If you should get sick or injured, keep in mind that most health care providers overseas only accept cash payments and medical treatment can be expensive.
 Travel medical insurance is available.
 If you are taking prescribed medications, ask a doctor or pharmacist whether you need to take any additional precautions.

 Maybe, or maybe not.
 It depends on your type of phone and your provider.
 Different countries have different cell phone providers.
 The phone you use in the States is receiving service from one of the US providers.
 If you were to just go to Israel and start using your phone, it will most likely work (check with your provider for international coverage to be sure).
 But it would be using your roaming service over the Israeli networks, which means that every minute of air time and every MB of data you use will be very expensive (up to $5/min!).
 Contacting your cell phone carrier in advance of your trip will help ensure you can call friends and family back home and eliminate any surprises on your phone bill when you return.
 You may be able to add an International Travel Pass or subscribe to an International Data Plan to save money.
 (Click here for Verizon’s International Trip Planner Tool.)
 By the way, if you want to be able to charge your cell phone or other electronics in Israel, you will need a travel adapter plug.
 Most small digital devices, including Apple products, are dual-voltage so they do not require a converter, but check the manual for each device to make sure.

 It takes 10 hours to fly nonstop to Israel from New York City, and 14 hours from Los Angeles.
 (Bring a book to read!)
 Plus you can connect to Israel through dozens of European cities.
 When booking your flight, get the optional flight cancellation insurance.
 It doesn’t cost much, but it’s worth it for the peace of mind if something unexpected happens, just in case you have to cancel your flight.
 At approximately $1,000 for a round trip ticket departing from Los Angeles, the flight is not cheap!

 The security precautions taken by EL AL Airlines are legendary.
 They have an undercover air marshal on every flight and a guard at every ticket counter.
-On checking in for your flight, they will flip through your passport and you will be asked a variety of questions during a security interview.
-They may also ask to see photos on your phone, inspect your electronics (including laptops), or search your bag so don’t lock it.
+On checking in for your flight, they will flip through your passport and you will be asked a series of questions during a security interview.
+They may also ask to see photos on your phone, inspect your electronics (including laptops), or search your bag.
 El Al unapologetically uses “profiling” to decide on the length and depth of the interrogation.
 Some of the questions may seem un-PC, irrelevant, or repetitive.
-Just answer truthfully, keep your cool, don’t look suspicious, and you will have nothing to worry about.
+Just answer truthfully, keep your cool, don’t act nervous or suspicious, and you will have nothing to worry about.
 Here are some questions you might be asked: